polpopesq/InstaChecker/README.md

 ### Notes
 - Make sure your JSON files are named correctly and placed in the same folder as the `.exe`.
 - This tool only reads your exported Instagram data; it does not interact with Instagram directly.
+- If something doesn't work, don't hesitate to open a new issue or contact me